Special Education Services and Programs

 Consequences for a student who commits an act of bullying shall be unique to the individual incident and will vary in method and severity according to the nature of the behavior, the developmental age of the student, and the student's history of problem behaviors and performance, and must be consistent with the school's approved code of student conduct.
 Remedial measures shall be designed to accomplish any of the following: correct the problem behavior; prevent another occurrence of the behavior; and protect the victim of the act.
 Effective discipline should employ a school-wide approach to adopt a rubric of bullying offenses and the associated consequences.

 The Board requires the Chief Executive Officer of the school to be responsible for receiving complaints alleging violations of this policy.
 All school employees are required to report alleged violations of this policy to the Chief Executive Officer.
-All other members of the school community, including students, parents, volunteers, and visitors, are encouraged to report any act that may be a violation of this policy.
+All other members of the school community, including students, parents, volunteers, and visitors, are encouraged to report any activity that may be a violation of this policy.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.

 The Board requires the Chief Executive Officer to be responsible for determining whether an alleged act constitutes a violation of this policy.
 In so doing, the Chief Executive Officer shall conduct a prompt, thorough, and complete investigation of each alleged incident.
 The investigation is to be completed within three school days after a report or complaint is made.
 The Board prohibits reprisal or retaliation against any person who reports an act of bullying.
 The consequences and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the administrator after consideration of the nature, severity, and circumstances of the act.

 The Board prohibits any person from falsely accusing another of bullying.
 The consequences and appropriate remedial action for a person found to have falsely accused another of bullying may range from positive behavioral interventions up to and including suspension or expulsion.
-Consequences and appropriate remedial action for a school employee found to have falsely accused another of bullying shall be discipline in accordance with school policies, procedures, and agreements.
+Consequences and appropriate remedial action for a school employee found to have falsely accused another of bullying shall be disciplined in accordance with school policies, procedures, and agreements.

 The Board requires school officials to annually disseminate the anti-bullying policy to all school staff, students, and parents, along with a statement explaining that it applies to all applicable acts of bullying that occur on school property, at school-sponsored functions, or in a school vehicle.